SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

 :ref:`error_reports` can then be used to diagnose the error or print an error message.

-If there's no error, the constructors apply rewriting and simplication procedures, then return an index in the global term table maintained within Yices.
+If there's no error, the constructors apply rewriting and simplification procedures, then return an index in the global term table maintained within Yices.
 This index uniquely identifies the resulting term.
 Since Yices uses hash consing, two terms that are syntactically